jlevy/og-equity-compensation/README.md

 🚧 What are the restrictions and regulations on selling stock that affect employees at IPO?
 What is a lockup period?

+### Liquidity

+❗️ With private companies, it can be very hard to know the value of equity.
+Because the value of private company stock is not determined by public trades, shareholders can only make educated guesses about the likely future value, at a time when they will be able to sell stock.
+After all, private company stock is simply a legal agreement that entitles you to something of highly uncertain value, and could well be worthless in the future, or highly valuable, depending on the fate of the company.

+☝️ We’ll discuss the notion of a company officially assigning a [fair market value](#409a-valuations) later, but even if a company gives you a value for your stock for tax and accounting purposes, it doesn’t mean you can expect to sell it for that value!

 🄳 The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is often hard to sell stock until the company is sold or IPOs, so there is little or no liquidity for shareholders until those events occur.